-How to use Time Machine local snapshots to recover data on your Mac laptop
+Recover your lost data with Time Machine local snapshots! 🔄

 Time Machine stores backups on an external hard drive, while local snapshots are stored on your Mac laptop's internal storage.

 All Time Machine backups are stored on your external hard drive, dating back years, until you run out of space.
-Only one daily local snapshot is saved from the time you start or restart your computer, and one weekly local snapshot is saved every week to your Mac laptop's internal storage.
-But, weekly backups stay on your Mac for as long as you have space to store them.
+Local snapshots are only saved for files you've recently changed on your internal disk and are saved hourly on your internal disk for as long as you have space to store them.

 When does Time Machine create a local snapshot?